Ines Geipel

 Ines Geipel (born 1960) is a German academic and former athlete.
-She is professor of verse language at the Ernst Busch Academy of Dramatic Arts (Hochschule für Schauspielkunst Ernst Busch) in Berlin, where she teaches a course in contemporary puppetry.
+She is professor of German versification at the Ernst Busch Academy of Dramatic Arts (Hochschule für Schauspielkunst Ernst Busch) in Berlin.

 She was born in 1960 in Dresden in the then East Germany.
 She was a competitive athlete there before escaping to the West in 1989.
-After her escape, she was expelled from the SED, of which she had previously been a party member.
+After her escape, she was expelled from the Socialist Unity Party of Germany, of which she had previously been a party member.
 She studied sociology and philosophy in Darmstadt.